-Great care was taken in the Model 780-03's design to minimize the chance that clicks, pops, or other objectionable audio signals will be present on the post-fader digital and analog monitor outputs.
+Care was taken in the Model 780-01's design to minimize the chance that objectionable clicks, pops, or other obnoxious audio signals will be present on the monitor outputs.
 A power-down circuit supplies the main microcontroller integrated circuit with an indication that a power loss is imminent.
-When this condition is detected the digital monitor outputs will switch to silence (digital audio "black") in preparation for a complete loss of signal.
-Electromechanical relays associated with the analog monitor outputs will change to their mute state to minimize the chance of signal transients reaching the connected loudspeaker inputs.
+When this condition is detected the monitor outputs will switch to silence (digital audio "black") in preparation for a complete loss of signal.